 Most dresses for teens were cotton day dresses.
 They were not attending cocktail parties or fancy dinner/dancing events like their parents.
 They were, however, enjoying the new trend for Prom.
 Prom was started in the 1940s.
 There were a handful of other formal dance events for teens throughout the year.
 Most were sponsored by church and community centers.
 The attire was formal.
 Long A-line dresses in satin or layers of tulle mimicked those of the Victorian era.
 The skirts grew wider and wider by the 1950s.
 Read all about 1940s teen prom dresses here.

-Swing dancing was very popular with teens but did not require formal attire.
+Swing dancing was very popular with teens, but did not require formal attire.
 Teens could wear their school clothes (skirt and blouse) or day dress (shirtwaist or jumper) and a comfortable pair of smooth sole shoes (most shoes were smooth sole anyways).
 There were no special dancing shoes in the 1940s.
 The main requirement for swing dance clothing was to wear something that was easy to move in.

 Casual Clothes for Teens

-Outside of school, church and prom, teens ditched the feminine formality and went completely opposite into menswear.
+Outside of school, church, and prom, teens ditched the feminine formality and went completely opposite into menswear.
 Men’s clothing?
 Yes. teens raided their brother’s or father’s denim jeans and button down sport shirts (more plaid) and made a new fashion that was entirely their own.
 They rolled the jeans up to their knees in summer or to the ankle in fall.
 A leather belt was usually worn to help hold them up.
 The button down dress shirt was worn untucked for the first half of the ’40s and neatly tucked in by the later half.
 Needless to say, fathers and teen boys didn’t understand or like this trend.
 Retailers didn’t catch it either.
 Teen girls simply shopped the menswear department for all their needs.
-These clothes were comfortable and that’s all that mattered.
+These clothes were comfortable and that was all that mattered.

 Clothing inspired by menswear was something women wore, too.
 Teens did not always have to wear men’s clothing to get the look.
 Retailers eventually designed wide leg trousers and denim pants for women and teens.
 Denim or cotton overalls were especially popular with teens.
-In the summer they were worn without a blouse underneath (something women wouldn’t have done but was OK for the youth).
+In the summer, they were worn without a blouse underneath (something women wouldn’t have done but that was OK for the youth).

 Casual women’s knit shirts, aka polo shirts (early ’40s), and T-Shirts (late ’40s) were worn with jeans, pants or shorts.
-They were soft knit with a high round ribbed neckline, sleeves to mid arm and ribbing around the waist band, too.
+They were soft knit with a high round ribbed neckline, sleeves to mid arm, and ribbing around the waistband too.
 They fit snugly (but not too tight) and were usually worn tucked in.
-Solid colors, stripes and novelty designs were all worn by teens.
+Solid colors, stripes, and novelty designs were all worn by teens.

 For summer and sportswear, teens’ clothing matched that of their mothers.
 High waist crop knee pants, short side buttoning shorts and playsuits were equally fashionable for teens.
-Playsuits were two- or three-piece matching sets, including a crop top, shorts and wrap over a knee-length skirt.
+Playsuits were two- or three-piece matching sets, including a crop top, shorts, and a wrapover knee-length skirt.
 Teens could get away with only wearing the crop top and shorts (which looked like skirts anyways).
 The wrap skirt came in handy at the beach as a cover up over a swimsuit.

 Teenagers’ swimsuits often mimicked those of playsuits.
 A one-piece, sleeveless swim top with attached swim skirt was modest.
 A two-piece crop top with skirt was a bit more risque- and less likely to be allowed by parents.